 - a short expiry date (less than one year)

 - conditions and restrictions (such as "can't be used on weekends")

 - fees – the Australia Post Visa gift card, for example, charges a $5.95 "purchase price", and $4 to call customer service.

 Hamper companies promise to deliver everything you need for your Christmas feast, claiming they'll help you budget by allowing you to prepay in convenient instalments throughout the year.
 They also offer groceries in bulk, and gifts such as electronics or gift cards.
 But here are the rubs:

 - Goods may be overpriced compared to the cost of the same goods purchased online from Coles and Woolworths (including delivery).

 - The usefulness and festiveness of some of the items is questionable.
 Chrisco's Family Christmas Hamper includes tinned spaghetti and two-minute noodles.

 - Hamper companies also sell a range of other goods, including electronics, but check for inflated prices.

 TRAP: Beware of the cancellation policies for Chrisco, Hamper King and Castle Hampers.
-Chrisco was recently charged by the ACCC for its unfair contract cancellation policy.
+Chrisco was recently fined by the Federal Court for charges brought by the ACCC for its unfair contract cancellation policy.
 The policy gave Chrisco the right to continue debiting a customer's account after the hamper had been fully paid for.
 The trick was that the customer had to opt-out of the direct debits – they didn't stop automatically after the final payment.